Page Table of Contents

 Transfer Files from PC to Laptop via Free PC Transfer Software

 If you are going to transfer files from desktop to laptop once, using wifi, professional PC transfer software - EaseUS Todo PCTrans Free can help.
+Even if you are a novice, you can transfer files to laptop quickly and easily.
+Download this transfer tool and free to use:

 It is free to transfer folders, files (including music, documents, videos, photos, etc), and programs along with settings from PC to PC in Windows 11/10/8/7 over the internet or by creating an image file with simple clicks.